Get Started

 Step 4: Create or upload a design

-Once your design is ready, download it as a JPEG or PNG file.
-Then, go back to your product on the Design Maker, select Choose file in the left menu, and you’ll be able to upload your own file.
+Once your design is ready, export it to a JPEG or PNG file.
+Then, head to the Design Maker, select Uploads in the left-side menu, and upload your file.

-Create your own design with the Design Maker
+Create a design with the Design Maker

-Printful's product templates
+Save product templates

 Source: Printful Dashboard